 For almost 15 years, the CDC had recommended pregnant women receive the flu vaccine.
 This can be given at any point during the pregnancy and has been.
 The shot is recommended over the nasal spray as the effects of the live virus (nasal spray) are not well known (the 2017-2018 nasal vaccine has been shown to be ineffective anyways).
 The shot is made of INACTIVE virus.
 Multiple studies have shown the safety of inactive virus vaccine injections.
 There are no more adverse events in pregnant women than in the general population.
-Most of the vaccines have an egg products in them; however, there are egg free options for those who are allergic.
+Most of the vaccines have egg products in them; however, there are egg-free options for those who are allergic.
 In addition, while thimerasol (a preservative used in some vaccines) is considered safe in pregnancy, there are thimerasol-free vaccines, including the flu vaccine offered at Kamm McKenzie.

 In addition to protecting pregnant women, influenza vaccination during pregnancy can protect an infant for several months after birth.
-By providing immunity to the baby via the placenta and then in breast milk, the severity of an infant infection and deaths from influenza are markedly decreased.
-Remember, babies cannot get vaccinated themselves until they are 6 months old.
+By providing immunity to the baby via the placenta and then in breast milk, the severity of infant infection and deaths from influenza are markedly decreased.
+Remember, babies cannot get vaccinated themselves until they are six months old.
 Another interesting fact is that infants whose mothers were vaccinated for influenza during their pregnancy have fewer hospitalizations for ALL respiratory infections during their first three months of life, not just the flu.

 Pregnant women who may have the flu should most certainly be treated with Tamiflu.
-We recommend you be seen at your primary care provider’s office or at an urgent care to be tested for flu.
+We recommend you be seen at your primary care provider’s office or at urgent care to be tested for flu.
 Sometimes, people are candidates for treatment either without testing or with negative testing.
 PLEASE PLEASE PLEASE do not come to our office if you have fevers/chills/respiratory symptoms that may indicate the flu.
 We do not want our other pregnant patients put at higher risk of exposure.

-If you are diagnosed with flu and are breastfeeding, your baby can still get breast milk.
-It is best to pump and have a healthy caregiver give the baby a bottle while you are acutely ill as to try to minimize the risk of your baby getting sick.
+If you are diagnosed with the flu and are breastfeeding, your baby can still get breast milk.
+It is best to pump and have a healthy caregiver give the baby a bottle while you are acutely ill to try to minimize the risk of your baby getting sick.

-Stay healthy my friends.
+Stay healthy, my friends.